English: % of the target population reporting sellers’ inability to offer them the required essential goods

 A3: (predefine various types of goods based on your modality and the local context; include option “other – specify: …………………….”)

 To calculate the indicator’s value, divide the number of respondents who could not buy a quarter or more (answers 2 - 4) of the most essential goods due to these not being available by the total number of respondents (exclude those who did not remember).
 Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by location, gender, age group, and other vulnerability criteria.

-1) If you conduct cash transfers / voucher distributions in several phases (or in several locations), do not wait to conduct the PDM until all distributions are over.
-Starting with the PDM immediately after the first phase / location will help you identify potential weaknesses and address them in the remaining distributions.
+3) If you conduct cash transfers / voucher distributions in several phases (or in several locations), do not wait to conduct the post-distribution monitoring until all distributions are over.
+Starting with the post-distribution monitoring immediately after the first phase / location will help you identify potential weaknesses and address them in the remaining distributions.

 4) It is important that you also assess why the sellers could not ensure the required supply through key informant interviews.